How to Choose Goat Breeding Software in 2026

 What health tests can you track?

 CAE, CL, Johne's, brucellosis, and breed-specific tests.
 Can you store results?
 Do they show on pedigrees?
-Can buyers verify herd health status?
+Can buyers evaluate dated breeder-attested herd-health status?
 This is non-negotiable for responsible goat breeders.

 How does it handle kiddings with multiples?